Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape: Local trap in the quantum control landscape

 On the right side of Fig.~\ref{fig:trapF} we display an example of the three locally stable protocols found by LMC for $T{=}2.8$.
 Among the three protocols, $s_\pm$ are globally optimal whereas $s_3$ is sub-optimal; in particular, $I[s_\pm]{\approx}0.01$ to be compared with $I[s_3]{\approx}0.06$.

-As a final comment, we notice that the fraction of LMC runs trapped around $s_3$ is reduced by introducing a Simulated Annealing (SA) schedule, during the thermal relaxation stage of the LMC dynamics \cite{beato2024towards}.
-Using SA we observe that the probability of finding LMC stuck in the local trap is less than 1/10 for $L{=}64$.
+The fraction of LMC runs trapped around $s_3$ is reduced by introducing a Simulated Annealing (SA) schedule, during the thermal relaxation stage of the LMC dynamics \cite{beato2025toward}.
+Using SA we observe that the probability of finding LMC stuck in the local trap is less than 1/10, for $L{=}64$ (cf.~Sec.~\ref{sec:perforamance} and \ref{sec:basins}.
 This probability decreases for a larger number of protocol discretization steps $L$, because the distribution of the initial protocol configurations concentrates around the zero protocol $s(t_i){=}0$, for $L{\to}\infty$.
 This is due to the random initialization of the initial protocol in LMC, where each site $s(t_i)$ is drawn from a uniform distribution in $[0,1]$.
 Since each site corresponds to a time step $\delta t {=} T/L$, for $\delta t {\ll} \max_t \norm{\hat H(t)}^{-1}$ the distribution of initial protocols concentrates around the zero protocol.